shadowfinderstudios/secure-nodetunnel-server/README.md

 https://github.com/curtjs/nodetunnel
 https://github.com/curtjs/nodetunnel-server/

-Shadowfinder Studios submitted the secure version of this codebase in 2025 under the MIT license.
 It supports authentication tokens, encryption, rate limiting and banning with a time limit.
 It supports searchable Lobbies.
 Also, there is now an improved Godot demo project in SecureNodeTunnelExample.

 The new Lobby Schema design allows the developer to establish a message contract in the expected parameters that lobbies will communicate via the lobby registration and search system.
 This dictionary of parameters